 Changes to the legislative framework for overseas students

-The Australian Government invites all international education stakeholders and interested parties to comment on a consultation draft of a revised National Code of Practice for Providers of Education and Training to Overseas Students 2007 (National Code).
+The Australian Government released a public consultation draft of a revised National Code of Practice for Providers of Education and Training to Overseas Students 2017 (National Code) in February 2017.
 The National Code sets nationally consistent standards for delivery of education to overseas students.

 Proposed changes aim to modernise and simplify the National Code so it can be easily applied by providers and regulators, and increase flexibility where appropriate and relevant for international students.